Aix-Marseille University: Early history (1409–1800)

-In 1603, Henry IV of France established the Collège Royal de Bourbon in Aix-en-Provence for the study of belles-lettres and philosophy, supplementing the traditional faculties of the university, but not formally a part of it.
+In 1603, Henry IV established the Collège Royal de Bourbon in Aix-en-Provence for the study of belles-lettres and philosophy, supplementing the traditional faculties of the university, but not formally a part of it.
 This college de plain exercice became a significant seat of learning, under the control of the Jesuits.
 Throughout the 16th and 17th centuries, the college frequently served as a preparatory, but unaffiliated, school for the university.
 Only the university was entitled to award degrees in the theology, law, and medicine; but candidates for degrees had first to pass an examination in philosophy, which was only provided by the college.
 Universities basically accepted candidates who had studied in colleges formally affiliated with them, which in reality required both college and university to be situated in the same city.
 In 1762 the Jesuits were forced to leave France, and in 1763 the college was officially affiliated with the university as a faculty of arts.
 The addition of the Collège Royal de Bourbon essentially widened the scope of courses provided at the University of Provence.
 Formal instruction in French was initially provided at the college, with texts and a structured course of study.
 Physics later became a part of the curriculum at the college as a part of the philosophy course in the 18th century.
 In 1741, equipment for conducting experiments was acquired, and the first experimental physics course was offered at Aix-en-Provence.
-Classical mechanics, however, was only taught after 1755, when the physicist Aimé-Henri Paulian offered his first class and Isaac Newton's Philosophiæ Naturalis Principia Mathematica and commentaries were obtained for the library.
+Classical mechanics, however, was only taught after 1755, when the physicist Aimé-Henri Paulian offered his first class and Isaac Newton's Principia and commentaries were obtained for the library.

 Paul Cézanne and Émile Zola's friendship began in 1852 when they met at the Collège Royal de Bourbon, which used to be part of the university.
 Subsequently, Cézanne enrolled in the university's law school.

-It is also of significance that much later, in 1852, Paul Cézanne entered the Collège Royal de Bourbon where he met and befriended Émile Zola.
+Another point of significance is that much later, in 1852, Paul Cézanne entered the Collège Royal de Bourbon where he met and befriended Émile Zola.
 This friendship was decisive for both men so they had successful careers – Cézanne as a painter and Zola as a writer.
-Among their closest friends at the college was Baptistin Baille, who went on to become a notable scientist and industrialist; together they were known as les trois inséparables (the three inseparables).
+Among their closest friends at the college was Baptistin Baille, who went on to become a notable scientist and industrialist; together they were famously known as les trois inséparables (the three inseparables).